top of page

 Intern/Sustainability @ South

-Mary Everett Toombs is a graduate of the University of St Andrews where she obtained a Neuroscience BSc (Honors).
-She aids in various ongoing sustainability projects while contributing health-related viewpoints to the lab’s work.
-Mary has a strong interest in pursuing a PhD in Neuroscience and ultimately working in clinical research.
-Her sustainability internship provides a fresh perspective on health connections, allowing her to continue her education with a well-rounded approach.
+Mary Everett Toombs is a graduate of the University of St. Andrews where she obtained a Neuroscience BSc (Honours).
+She aids in various ongoing sustainability projects while contributing health‑related viewpoints to the lab’s work.
+Mary Everett has a strong interest in pursuing a PhD in Neuroscience and ultimately working in clinical research.
+Her sustainability internship provides a fresh perspective on health connections, allowing her to continue her education with a well‑rounded approach.
 She completed her dissertation on inhibitory interneurons in the mPFC in a mouse model of FTD.
-If Mary was a marine organism she would be a mantis shrimp!
+If Mary Everett was a marine organism she would be a mantis shrimp!

 Anthoni P.jpg